 by Jeff Driggs, Editor of the Double Toe Times Clogging Magazine

-Clogging is a truly American dance form that began in the Appalachian Mountains and now enjoys widespread popularity throughout the (United States and around the world.
+The American form of clogging is a truly unique dance form that began in the Appalachian Mountains and now enjoys widespread popularity throughout the (United States and around the world.

 Clogging is a dance that is done in time with the music - to the downbeat usually with the heel keeping rhythm.